 - Go to your phone’s settings panel.
 This may show as the gear icon.

 - In the Search settings textbox, type “reset“.

 - Choose to Erase all Data (Factory Reset).

 iOS Phones (Factory Reset)

 Since Apple controls much more of its ecosystem, things are easier and more standardized.
 I also find they have better support if things go wonky.
 There is a way to use Apple iTunes and connect your iPhone to your computer with a cable.
 However, if you’re on a Windows PC, you know how painful iTunes is, and you’ve removed it.
 I’m using the abbreviated steps.

 - Tap the Settings icon (gear).

 - Scroll to the General section.

 - Click Erase All Content and Settings.

-In the 15 years since I wrote this article, cell phones have certainly changed.
+Cell phones have certainly changed in the 15 years since I wrote this article.
 While they are more costly and feature-rich, so is the data you have on them.
 Let’s make sure your data stays secure by doing a factory reset and erasing it.